Msfv3n0m/MinHook-PassGrab/README.md

 Simple minhook example via run-time dynamic linking for fun and learning

-## How to Build/Compile

-- Visual studio 2022 and its workload Desktop development with C++ are requiere
-- https://github.com/TsudaKageyu/minhook I recommend installing it via vcpkg

 ## Code structure

-- **MinHookClient** console win app that load the MinHoookDll
+- **MinHookClient** console win app that loads MinHoookDll, and attempts to change the `ao` user's password to a hardcoded value
-- **MinHoookDll** dll that hooks NtDelayExecution on DLL_PROCESS_ATTACH
+- **MinHoookDll** dll that hooks NetUserSetInfo on DLL_PROCESS_ATTACH such that when the function is called, it creates a message box with the password in addition to changing the user's password